Windows 10 S review: Microsoft's OS for students is hard to love

 Piercings, tattoos, dating the drummer, beer, a joint: all tried-and-true ways for today’s youth to rebel against their parents.
 Now, you can add another to that list: upgrading Windows 10 S to Windows 10 Pro.
 If your son or daughter wants to really stick it to The Man, they can upgrade to Windows 10 Pro in just minutes.

-(While the upgrade from Windows 10 S to Windows 10 Pro is free on the Surface Laptop until the end of 2017, it will cost $49 thereafter.
-It's not clear what Microsoft will charge to upgrade to Windows 10 Pro on the other, cheaper Windows 10 S hardware designed for elementary schools.)
+(While the upgrade from Windows 10 S to Windows 10 Pro is free on the Surface Laptop, it will cost $49 thereafter.
+It's not clear what Microsoft will charge to upgrade to Windows 10 Pro on the other, cheaper Windows 10 S hardware designed for elementary schools.
+As of Sept.
+5, Microsoft extended the deadline to switch for free from the end of 2017 until March 31, 2018.)

 You can upgrade to Windows 10 Pro through one of two ways: either by a link at the bottom of the Windows 10 S popups that appear when you try and run an executable file, or by simply typing Windows 10 S Pro into the search box of the Windows Store.
 Either way, clicking the Install button begins the process.
 It doesn’t appear that you’ll actually need to download the new operating system, as I was able to upgrade without being connected to a wireless network.
 Windows recommends that you save and close all your files and apps before you begin the process.
 Backing up to OneDrive or another location would be a good idea.